-For the three month period ended June 30, 2013, Other Agreements includes \$0.4 million in additional revenue from a former US government contract the Company related to H1N1 influenza.
+For the nine month period ended September 30, 2013, Other Agreements includes \$0.4 million in additional revenue from a former US government contract of the Company related to H1N1 influenza.

-European Union Agreement
+European Union SKIP-NMD Agreement

 In November 2012, the Company entered into an agreement for a collaborative research project partially funded by the EC Health Innovation.
 The agreement provides for reimbursement of costs of approximately \$2.5 million for research in certain development and study related activities for a DMD therapeutic and is expected to last approximately three years.